-In the certificate program "German Matters – Five Steps Towards Proficiency" master's students of Informatics, Physics und Mathematics can reach level B1 in only three semesters.
+In the certificate program "German Matters – Five Steps Towards Proficiency" master's students of Informatics and Mathematics can reach level B1 in only three semesters.

 For students of the programs Master of Science in Communications Engineering, Power Engineering and Neuroengineering, the departments reserve a 100 places in our German courses on level A. These courses are labelled with „MSCE/PE/NE“ in TUMonline.

 The workshop workshop "Fit for Studying in Germany" (in English) covers all questions surrounding studying at a German university from an intercultural perspective.

 With our workshops on successful job applications (B1.2 and above) you can prepare for your professional career in Germany.

 In addition to our courses during the semester, you can use the semester break to learn German intensively: Each spring we offer the intensive courses A1.1 and A1.2 consecutively.

 Head of German as a Foreign Language Program